 In such friendships, the healing is not just in the support they lend during difficulties or troubled times, but in the relationship we cultivate with them over our lives; the commitment we make to them.
 The healing comes from that relationship; it has no beginning or end.
 I think it is only in thinking about herbs in this way, that we can fully embrace all the gifts and benefits they have to offer us.

 Motherwort is just the sort of life-long friend I am referring to.
 Also called Leonurus cardiaca or the lion-hearted, the common and Latin names reveal much that we need to know.
 The name Motherwort comes from the plant's ability to soothe concerns in women associated with hormonal imbalances linked with menstruation, pregnancy, childbirth and menopause.
 By easing tension and calming spasming muscle, it eases period cramps and can help prevent them altogether through its ability to strengthen the uterine muscles and relax the system.
 The herb can also help bring on a delayed period where tension and stress are upsetting the system.
-The lion-hearted reference comes both from the resemblance of the plant to a lion's tale and from Motherwort's ability to ease stress related heart palpitations, strengthen the heart muscle, and support healthy blood pressure when used over time.
+The lion-hearted reference comes both from the resemblance of the plant to a lion's tale and from Motherwort's ability to ease stress related heart problems, strengthen the heart muscle, and support healthy blood pressure when used over time.

 Recent studies demonstrate that Motherwort helps support healthy circulation and vascular function.
 As a cooling, bitter herb Motherwort is also traditionally used to maintain optimal body temperatures and has some application in the hot flashes associated with menopause.
-It can improve the digestion by supporting healthy bile flow and is said to clear dampness from the lungs and ease spasms in conditions such as bronchitis and asthma.
+It can improve the digestion by supporting healthy bile flow and is said to clear dampness from the lungs and ease spasms and soothe coughs.